Brief Introduction about China National Silk Museum

 Better Know the History of Chinese Silk & the Silk Road

-China, the home of silk, is the earliest country raising silkworms and weaving silk.
+China, the home of silk, is the earliest country to raise silkworms and weave silk.
 It was known to the ancient Greeks and Romans as “seres” (丝国).
-In this exhibition hall “The Way of Chinese Silk: Silk History and the Silk Road”, travelers can know Chinese Silk vividly through 5000 years’ history and spread through the Silk Road.
-On the second and third floor, it displays precious materials of different times from prehistoric era (5000 years ago) to Ming (1368~1662) and Qing (1636~1912) Dynasties.
+In this exhibition hall, “The Way of Chinese Silk: Silk History and the Silk Road”, travelers can know Chinese Silk vividly through 5000 years' history and spread through the Silk Road.
+On the second and third floors, it displays precious materials of different times from the prehistoric era (5000 years ago) to the Ming (1368~1662) and Qing (1636~1912) Dynasties.

-Have Basic Understanding about Sericulture and Silk Craftsmanship
+Have a Basic Understanding of Sericulture and Silk Craftsmanship

-Sericulture and silk technology originated in China, and has since served as a cultural symbol of the Chinese nation.
+Sericulture and silk technology originated in China have since served as a cultural symbol of the Chinese nation.
 “Sericulture and Silk Craftsmanship in China” was awarded a place on the "Representative List of the Intangible Cultural Heritage of Humanity" by UNESCO on September 28, 2009.
 This exhibition displays every aspect of sericulture and silk craftsmanship, including mulberry cultivation, silkworm breeding and silk reeling, dyeing, weaving and the relevant customs.

 China National Silk Museum Dragon Robes in Qing Dynasties (1636~1912)